ElenaMitkova/Training-IT-Career/Programming Fundamentals/README.md

-# Programming Basics
+# Programming Fundamentals
-Folder containing all the main lessons and their exercises from module Programming Basics
+Folder containing all the main lessons and their exercises from module Programming Fundamentals
 # Lessons
  - Version control systems
  - Data Types